Buuntu/fastapi-react/CONTRIBUTING.md

 functionality to users, you can use [feature flags](https://www.martinfowler.com/articles/feature-toggles.html) to work on this incrementally.
 A big PR is much less likely to be approved

+## Which issues to start with?

+Start by browsing through the [list of issues](https://github.com/Buuntu/fastapi-react/issues), particularly those flagged as [help wanted](https://github.com/Buuntu/fastapi-react/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22)